-Across the district in 2015 there were 12,360 children aged under-16 (19% of this age group) living in households where at least one parent or guardian was claiming out-of-work benefits.
-This number is lower than the position five years ago (13,710 children) but is still higher than the national rate (15%).
+Across the district in 2016 there were 11,150 children aged under-16 (18% of this age group) living in households where at least one parent or guardian was claiming out-of-work benefits.
+This number is lower than the position five years ago (13,710 children) but is still higher than the England rate (14%).

 Childcare may enable parents to return to work and so boost household incomes.
 Childcare costs in the region had been increasing but have fallen slightly over the past few years.
 The regional average cost for a child under 2 years in a nursery in 2016 was £3.76 per hour, or £188 per week (50 hours).
 The costs in Wakefield are between the regional and England averages, at around £3.92 per hour.

 Among families with dependent children, 6,200 parents have no qualifications (12% of all parents, compared to 7% in England), and a further 10,200 parents only have Level 1 qualifications (19% of all parents, compared to 16% in England).Only around 9% of couple households with dependent children have no access to a car or van, but 40% of lone parent households have no access to this type of transport.
 This level of no car ownership is slightly higher than the England average.